timvgl/plus/README.md

 # Building the documentation

-Documentation for mumax5 can be generated using [Sphinx](https://www.sphinx-doc.org).
+Documentation for mumax5 follows the [NumPy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) and can be generated using [Sphinx](https://www.sphinx-doc.org).
 Run the following command in the docs directory to let Sphinx build the HTML documentation pages:
 ```
 make html
 ```